Neeqstock/VecchioGPT/README.md

 ## Making new custom prompts

-Custom prompts are file stored inside the _prompts_ folder.
-You will find a collection of custom prompts inside the _Awesome-VecchioGPT_ folder, which you can simply move in the prompts folder.
+Custom prompts are files stored inside the _prompts_ folder.
+You will find a collection of custom prompts inside the _Awesome-VecchioGPT_ folder, which you can simply move to the prompts folder.
-New prompts are easy to make: just copy any prompt file and edit the fields.
-Those are:
+Creating new prompts is easy: just copy any prompt file and edit the fields.
+The fields to edit are:

 - **promptName**: name of the prompt which will be shown in the GUI;
 - **language**: type of programming or markup language involved.
 Specify "Text" if the prompt works on plain text;
 - **description**: a detailed description of the effect of the prompt;